rixiobarrios/express-passport/readme.md

 [Passport.js](http://www.passportjs.org/) is a middleware that simplifies implementing user authentication in JS applications.

-While it's interesting to know what's happening under the hood when authenticating a user, it's very unlikely you'll implement your own authentication mechanism in any future project.
-Passport is a well-tested open source authentication solution for JavaScript Applications.
+Building your own authentication is hard - really hard.
+It's easy to not do it well.
+Doing it the wrong way can have major consquences, so it's almost always better to rely on something popular and prebuilt.

+Passport is a good solution for javascript applications.
+It's popular, well-tested, and secure.

-Along with Bcrypt, Passport takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).
+When we use Passport and bcrypt together, it takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).

+> Note: We will talk about bcrypt shortly

 <details>
   <summary><strong>Why might storing passwords in the database be a bad idea?</strong></summary>